This article describes the process for MS Outlook migration kwa Popo when it is not possible to use the standard The Bat import wizard.

 - Check the result: the specified directory should now contain a group of folders corresponding to the Outlook folder structure, and which contain .eml files.
-Files with the .eml extension but which are not e-mails (mga contact, calendar and agenda entries) can be deleted.
+Files with the .eml extension but which are not e-mails (Wawasiliani, calendar and agenda entries) can be deleted.

 The exported e-mails should be written to a removable disk and transferred to a PC that has The Bat installed on it.

 How to have The Bat import .eml messages

 Now your messages will be added to the database of The Bat email Ujumbe.
 To do so launch The Bat and do the following:

 - Go to the directory to which you want to transfer emails (by default, the directory tree is on the left side of the workspace).
 This may be one of the pre-installed directories (“;Kikasha pokezi,”; “;Outbox”;) or any user folder.

 - In the “;Tools”; menu → “;Import Messages”; → “;Message files (.MSG/.EML)”; use the dialog window to select the e-mails for The Bat import.

 - Repeat steps 1 and 2 in sequence for each directory to which you wish to transfer emails.